tetratelabs/kong2eg/README.md

 ## Step 2: Deploy the Demo App

-To get a sense of how kong2eg works, we will deploy a demo app that uses Kong plugins for request and response processing.
+Deploy a demo app that relies on Kong plugins for traffic processing.

-Install the quickstart demo app from the Envoy Gateway repository.

 ```bash
 kubectl apply -f https://github.com/envoyproxy/gateway/releases/download/v1.4.0/quickstart.yaml
 ```

-## Step 3: Use kong2eg CLI to Deploy kong2envoy
+## Step 3: Deploy kong2envoy Using kong2eg CLI

 Then we use the kong2eg CLI to generate the necessary resources to deploy kong2envoy as an external processing extension in Envoy Gateway.